SigmaHQ/pySigma/docs/Processing_Pipelines.rst

 * `name`: the name of the pipeline.
 * `priority`: specifies the ordering of the pipeline in case multiple pipelines are concatenated.
   Lower priorities are used first.
-* `transformations`: contains a list of transformation items.
+* `transformations`: contains a list of transformation items for the rule pre-processing stage.
+* `postprocessing`: contains a list of transformation items for the query post-processing stage.
+* `finalizers`: contains a list of transformation items for the output finalization stage.

 Some conventions used for processing pipeline priorities are: